CS386-Team4/STR-DCIS/project_documentation/deliverable_media/D2_Requirements.md

 Group Members: Caroline Fye, Jaron Bauers, Isaiah Raspet, Henry Fye, Jack Normand, Bronwyn Wedig_
 ## Positioning
 **Problem Statement:**
+The problem of extreme boredom affects all gamers at some point; the impact of which is

 **Product Position Statement:**